mconnors333/angular_quiz/readme.md

 One of the lines of code in the following snippet will throw an error.
 Which one is it, and why?

 **Your answer:**
+3 because we are using strict and 'i' is not defined.
 > ...

 ```js